Machine Translation

 If you want to translate multiple strings in one go:

-1. Mark the checkbox at the top of the Editor to select the strings (screenshot below, marker 1)
+1. Mark the checkbox at the top of the Editor to select the strings.

-3. Define the scope (marker 3).
-In this step, users can define if the MT output should be saved as a draft or target value.
-They can also decide if the MT scope should be limited to empty, target, draft, or outdated translations.
+3. Define the scope.
+In this step, users can define if the machine translation output should be saved as a draft or target value.
+They can also decide if it should be applied to all keys or only untranslated or outdated keys.

 Machine Translation Rules